exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 * Resource type: /libs/granite/ui/components/coral/foundation/form/autocomplete
 * See spec: [Autocomplete](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/autocomplete/index.html)

 Used to render the Autocomplete component in Touch UI dialogs.
-Available options as the user enters text depend on the value of the *namespaces* property of the `@AutocompleteDataSource`.
+Options that appear as the user enters text depend on the value of the *namespaces* property of the `@AutocompleteDataSource`.
 If unset, all tags under the *\<content/cq:Tags>* JCR directory will be available.
 Otherwise, you specify one or more particular *\<cq:Tag>* nodes as in the snippet below:

 ```java
 public class AutocompleteDialog {